 Gender Dysphoria and Transsexualism

-Gender dysphoria involves a significant discrepancy between a person's anatomic sex and the person's inner sense of self as masculine, feminine, mixed, neutral, or something else (gender identity).
-This feeling of discrepancy causes the person significant distress or greatly impairs the person's ability to function.
+Gender dysphoria involves a strong, persistent feeling that a person's anatomic sex does not match the person's inner sense of self as masculine, feminine, mixed, neutral, or something else (gender identity).
+This feeling of mismatch causes the person significant distress or greatly impairs the person's ability to function.
 Transsexualism is the most extreme form of gender dysphoria.

 Children focus on activities typically associated with the other sex and have negative feelings about their genitals.